wiremock/wiremock.org/_studio_docs/delays.md

 In particular it is important to check that timeouts work as configured, and that your end user's experience is maintained.

-MockLab stubs can be served with a fixed or random delay, or can be "dribbled" back in chunks over a defined time period.
+WireMock stubs can be served with a fixed or random delay, or can be "dribbled" back in chunks over a defined time period.

 ## Fixed delay